pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 guarantee that either all of the events will be stored or none of them will be.

-The application ``repository`` has a ``get()`` method that can be used to obtain previously saved aggregates.
+The repository has a ``get()`` method which is responsible for reconstructing aggregates that have been previously saved.
 The ``get()`` method is called with an aggregate ID.
-It retrieves stored events for an aggregate from an event store, selecting them using the given ID, then reconstructs the aggregate object from its previously stored events calling the ``mutate()`` method of aggregate event objects, and then returns the reconstructed aggregate object to the caller.
+It retrieves stored events for an aggregate from an event store, selecting them using the given ID.
+It then reconstructs the aggregate object from its previously stored events calling the ``mutate()`` method of aggregate event objects, and returns the reconstructed aggregate object to the caller.

 In addition to these attributes and these methods, a subclass of